The extraordinary true story of the First Fleet girl

 1) Esther was the first woman in Australia to manage a large

 agricultural estate (Annandale).

 2) She was influential in the early respect gained by the Jewish community in Australia.

 (Esther's daughter, Rosanna, was the first free Jew in the land).

-3) Her rise from convict to First Lady significantly contributed to
+3) Her rise from convict to First Lady contributed to the evolving social

 IMPRINT: Allen & Unwin

 'North skillfully weaves together one woman's fascinating saga with an equally fascinating history of the early colonial period of Australia.
 The resulting true story is sometimes as strange and thrilling as a fairytale.'